 - 15.7 Exceptionally, the CRDB may agree that a thesis should remain confidential for a period of time on the written request of the student (which must accompany the thesis at the time of submission).
 The period of time shall not normally exceed two years. - 15.8 Where a CRDB has agreed that a thesis may remain confidential the thesis, immediately on submission, shall only be made available to those directly involved in the supervision of the student or the examination process.
-This includes the examiners and members of the CRDB. - 15.9 On completion of the examination process, the final copies of the thesis (see 15.4) shall be held by the College Office and only released to the relevant libraries at the end of the period of confidentiality approved by the CRDB.
+This includes the examiners and members of the CRDB. - 15.9 On completion of the examination process, the final copies of the thesis (see 15.4) shall be held by the College Office and only published on the University's repository site at the end of the period of confidentiality approved by the CRDB.